 What happens when we try to confirm a legend with scientific proof and the tale becomes just that, a legend?
 This is the story of the attempts to authenticate the remains of Saint Bridget and her daughter Saint Catherine from the relics in Vadstena.
-According to DNA tests the skulls in the relic casket belong to two unknown females, and the relics of these Saints of Sweden are perhaps lost forever.
+According to DNA tests the skulls in the relic casket belong to two unknown females.
+The relics of these Saints of Sweden are perhaps lost forever.